Medical Devices made in Vienna

 Research, development and manufacturing

-A total of 65 medical device companies carry out research, development or manufacturing in Vienna.
-Together, these businesses employ some 2,380 people and, in 2020, generated a turnover of 1.3 billion euros.
+A total of 89 medical device companies carry out research, development or manufacturing in Vienna.
+Together, these businesses employ 2,198 people and, in 2023, generated a turnover of 550 million euros.
 Some of these companies go back 40 years or more.
-Ottobock, for example, has been running facilities in Vienna since 1969 and creates products worth 150 million euros in Vienna every year.
-However, the largest group of companies is significantly younger: 29 companies are not even five years old – a clear sign of Vienna’s growing start-up community and the ongoing rejuvenation of the sector.
+Ottobock, for example, has been running facilities in Vienna since 1969 and creates products worth approximately €200 million in Vienna every year to make people worldwide more mobile.
+However, the largest group of dedicated medical devices companies is significantly younger: 43% of the companies were not even five years old by the end of 2023 – a clear sign of Vienna’s growing start-up community and the ongoing rejuvenation of the sector.

-Dedicated medtechs at a glance
+Dedicated medical devices companies at a glance

 Innovative digital health solutions on the rise